Exercise is one of the best ways to improve symptoms of Arthritis

 Many people experience some aching or low levels of pain after exercising, especially if you are not used to it.

 However, if you experience instant or severe pain you should stop and seek medical advice if necessary.
+If you are unsure about anything it is good to seek professional medical advice.

 Where can I find specific Arthritis guidance?